 After comparing your turnover rates with healthy rates across the industry, you need to know who leaves the and who stays.
 Even having a lower turnover rate than the usual will have a negative impact depending on the people who leave.

 Losing your best talents, executives, and important positions in your will have a negative effect on your ’s performance and resources.

 An important step to reducing employee turnover rates in your is finding out why some people leave.
 By getting to know the specific reasons, you can work on the aspects of your that increase retention rates.

 Determining a healthy employee turnover rate is not confined to a standard .
 Depending on the industry, some turnover rates are higher or lower.

 According to ResourcesWorkable, the industries that showed the highest turnover rates were hospitality and healthcare, with 17.8% and 14.2% respectively.

 After comparing your turnover rates with similar industries, you can now tell if your rates are high or low.
-In addition to that, you can examine and tell what areas in your company are working well.
+In addition to that, you can examine and tell what areas in your are working well.
 Also, what other areas have room for improvement.

 Employee Turnover Statistics